hrithiksagar/Engineering4AIML_Resources/README.md

 # ML-Notes
+Other folder:
+Notes from Group folder:
+    - This is the notes from the group at IIIT hyderabad, they are very good and well explained.
+Books:
+    -
+Research Papers
+    -

 1. Flash Attention [Path: Flash Attention - Stanford [7 Oct 24].pdf]
     - This is a stanford lecture, part of ML Systems Course, video on Flash Attention by official developers of Flash Attention.